Parts of Animals: Book I

 In Book I, Aristotle applies his theory of causality to the study of life forms.
 Here, he proposed the methodology to study organisms, and emphasized the importance of the final cause, design or purpose seeking a teleological explanation in the life sciences.
-He criticized the dichotomous taxonomy practiced in Plato's Academy, since much of the time, it is superfluous and “pointless.”
+He criticized the dichotomous taxonomy practiced in Plato's Academy.
+He wrote that animals cannot be correctly classified into separate groups based on the dichotomy of features (e.g. having or not having feathers) due to the fact that some animals fit into multiple categories.
 He concludes by defending the study of animals as a science as important as that of celestial bodies.